mylius/IFML-Bomberman/README.md

 NOBEL is a version that does not load a trained model.
 However, it contains the raw files from which all our plots were generated, and the functions to generate those plots.

 Our agent requires keras and tensorflow.

+After 200 rounds with two Nobel against two Lord Voldemort (agent from https://github.com/DanHalperin/Bomberman_rl), Nobel recieved a mean of 4.4 vs the 3.5 of Lord Voldemort, however Nobel was consistently one order of magnitude slower.